hypergonial/hikari-miru/docs/source/getting-started.rst

     bot.run()

-Running this code and typing ``miru`` in a channel the bot can see should similarly yield a component menu.
+Running this code and mentioning the bot in a channel it can see should similarly yield a component menu.
 The benefits of this approach are that you can define custom methods for your individual components, and create template items for re-use later, reducing the need to paste the same code over and over again.